ajdiaz/timeline/man/tl-event.1.md

 : Post a new message in your timeline, if configuration option *account.auto-push* is set to *true*, then also will push the change to the public repository.
 A **message** could be any utf-8 encoded text, including emojis, or any other unicode stuff.
 Aditionally you can tag your post in the same step.
+Message used in post will support **ABBREVIATIONS**.

 **reply** [\-\-eid] \<num/eid\> \<message\> [\<tags\>+]